 3 Free Design Tools for Understanding Student Needs

 The first step of engaging with students is listening to them.
-Whether the end goal is to help students feel comfortable on campus, succeed academically, transition into a career, or access the mental health services they need at school, working with students to create effective change is no small task.
+Whether the end goal is to help students feel comfortable on campus, succeed academically, or access the mental health services they need at school, working with students to create effective change is no small task.

-In this post, you’ll find 3 design tools for understanding student needs that will give you the insights you need to make their experience better.1.
-A Feedback Grid
+In this post, you’ll find 3 design tools for understanding student needs that will give you the insights you need to make their experience better.

-A feedback grid is a simple yet constructive way to gather feedback from students about the campus, a specific program or service, or whatever it is you’re hoping to improve.
+A feedback grid is a simple and straightforward way to gather feedback from students about campus, a specific program or service, or whatever it is you’re hoping to improve.

 It's an adaptable activity that can be used for groups or individuals.

 Completing a feedback grid will take 10-15 minutes.
 Use this two-by-two grid that asks:

 - Lower left—“What questions do you have?”

 - Lower right—“What new ideas does this give you?”